verifynpm/tbv/README.md

 ### Verify packages from npm

-1. Install globally: `npm i -g nvm`
+1. Install globally: `npm i -g tbv`
 1. Verify a package: `tbv verify {package}`
   * To verify latest, use package name only (eg. `redux`)
   * To verify a specific version, use name@version (eg. `redux@4.0.1`)